$1000 INNOVATIVE GRANTS

 Submit written proposal by October 1, 2019.
 This proposal must be in detail listing all participants, procedures or process to be followed, goal, final evaluation and, must contain Principal’s or Headmaster’s signature of approval. .

 A. APPLICATION: Proposal must be original, unique, demonstrate creativity, involve risk-taking, have a widespread impact, and possess a visionary quality.
 The proposed project should promote innovative activities to motivate and benefit significant numbers of students.
 All proposals must be typewritten or completed on a word processor.
+The proposal application must remain anonymous.
+If you include your name or school anywhere on the application (besides the cover sheet), your application will be excluded from consideration.
 The application must be completely filled out for the project to be considered.

 C. LENGTH: Project can be conducted anytime during the current school year, summer, or within one calendar year of the date of grant.
 Additional consideration will be given to projects designed to have a lasting effect.